Dec. 3, 2019Print | PDF

 The last group to present was Mobile IKEA.
 The proposal was to create a fleet of IKEA pop-up stores that could bring the IKEA experience to underserved neighbourhoods.
 Using low-emission or electric vehicles, IKEA pop-up shops would offer not only the most popular IKEA products, but the whole experience – including IKEA dining.
 Food would be served on a “pay what you can” scale.
 This initiative primarily focuses on IKEA's affordability challenge.

-Judge, alumnus, and recent Green Party candidate for Kitchener center, Mike Morrice reflected on the presentations.
+Judge, alumnus, and recent Green Party candidate for Kitchener centre, Mike Morrice reflected on the presentations.
 “I’m so impressed by what the students put into the whole process - the thought that went into both thinking about how to create a competitive advantage for IKEA but also to do so to differentiate them as a sustainability leader in the country.
 The Laurier students that I saw today were reflective of everything I always know of them – which is just knocking it out of the park.”

 “I appreciated all the energy and passion and effort people put into it.
 I know it’s a difficult time to pull it all together, but for us it’s super engaging and nice to hear what the future leaders of our community are thinking.”
 Geoffrey Macdonald told us after the winners were announced.